mattoofahad/document-chat-bot/README.md

 ---

 # simple-chat-bot
-This is a simple chat bot using openAI GPT models.
+This is a document chat bot.

 ## Create env